-Stock-Based Compensation Awards .
+Stock-Based Compensation Awards.
 Stock-based compensation awards may consist of options to acquire shares of our common stock, restricted stock awards, restricted stock units or performance stock units issued pursuant to the 2016 Plan, which, as described more fully below, allows the Compensation Committee to establish the terms and conditions of the awards, subject to the terms of the 2016 Plan.

-Incentive Compensation Plan for Named Executive Officers ("NEO").
-In March 2018, our board of directors adopted the First Western Financial Inc. NEO Discretionary Incentive Compensation Plan (the "Cash Incentive Plan").
+Incentive Compensation Plan for Senior Executive Officers.
+In March 2018, our board of directors adopted the First Western Financial Inc. Named Executive Officers ("NEO") Discretionary Incentive Compensation Plan also known as the First Western Financial, Inc. Incentive Plan for Senior Executive Officers (the "Cash Incentive Plan").
 The purpose of the Cash Incentive Plan is to motivate the Company's eligible senior executive officers to improve shareholder value by linking a portion of their cash compensation to the Company's financial performance, reward participants for superior individual performance, and help attract and retain key associates.
 A participant's incentive opportunity under the Cash Incentive Plan is based upon three factors: satisfaction of the established criteria for the fiscal year, the Company's financial performance over the fiscal year, and the participant's individual performance over the fiscal year.

-401(k) Plan .
+401(k) Plan.
 Our named executive officers may elect to participate in our 401(k) plan, which is designed to provide retirement benefits to all eligible associates.
 Our 401(k) plan provides our associates with the opportunity to save for retirement on a tax-deferred basis, and permits our associates to defer between 1% and 100% of their compensation to the 401(k) plan, subject to applicable statutory limits.
 We have the option to make discretionary matching contributions or any additional contributions in accordance with our policy.

-Health and Welfare Benefits .
+Health and Welfare Benefits.
 Our named executive officers are eligible to participate in our standard health and welfare benefits program, which offers medical, dental, vision, life, accident and disability coverage, on the same terms and conditions generally available to our other associates.